rickellis/AURIC/README.md

 So more reliable version comparison was one thing I wanted to solve in AURIC.
 I did that by using the `SRCINFO` file data and comparing it to the installed version number returned by pacman.
 That way, regardless of whether your git repo is current you'll be informed that you need to update.
 I also wanted AURIC to handle the package installation (and with that, `PKGBUILD` auditing).
 Along the way I added much more thorough error handling, package dependency verification, automated migration of currently installed packages to AURIC, colored keyword search results, and support for jq and jshon.

 Should you use AURIC?
-If you are happy with your current package manager then definitely no. If you are looking for a simple tool that helps automate the tasks you are already comfortable doing then you might give it a try.
+If you are happy with your current package manager then probably not.
+If you are looking for a simple tool that helps automate the tasks you are already comfortable doing then you might give it a try.

 ## Usage